ShaunCurtis/Blazr.Demo.Toaster/readme.md

 This article shows how to build a simple Bootstrap Toaster in Blazor.

-It demonstrates several programming principles and coding patterns that are applicable in all Blazor applications.
+It demonstrates several programming principles and coding patterns that are applicable in almost all Blazor applications.

 1. **Separation of Concerns** - Data doesn't belong in the UI.
 The Toaster UI component contains no data or data management.
-It only job is to display toasts in the data service and update the display when the data service toast list changes.
+It job is to display toasts.

-2. **The Blazor Show/Hide Pattern** - I was reluctant to call this a pattern, but the number of times I see programmers trying to achieve this with JSInterop, I changed my mind.
-This pattern implements `.Show()` and `.Hide()` type Javascript functionality used in many CSS frameworks in C# in the component.
+2. **The Blazor Show/Hide Pattern** - I was reluctant to call this a pattern, but the number of times I've see programmers trying to achieve this with JSInterop changed my mind.
+This pattern implements CSS framework `.Show()` and `.Hide()` Javascript functionality in C# in the component.

-3. **The Blazor Notification Pattern** - decouples UI components from the data events that drive their behaviour.
-We'll see this in action in the Toaster Component to Toaster Data Service realtionship.
+3. **The Blazor Notification Pattern** - decouples UI components from the underlying data that drive their behaviour using events.

-4. **Value Objects** - We should use value objects whereever we can.
+4. **Value Objects** - Modern design emphasises the use of value objects wherever appropriate.

 ## Repo and Demo Site